cloudnationblog/blog/_posts/2023-04-08-aws-parameter-store.md

 ## Use Cases

+The Parameter Store is a versatile tool that can be used in a variety of situations.
+Here are a few use cases that demonstrate its capabilities:

-- Consider you have a serverless application running in AWS Lambda that takes a JSON input to perform an action.
+**Serverless application running in AWS Lambda:** Storing JSON input data in the Parameter Store allows you to update the data without redeploying the Lambda function.
+This makes the application more dynamic and easier to manage.
+Consider you have a serverless application running in AWS Lambda that takes a JSON input to perform an action.
 The JSON data can be passed by adding a JSON file to the Lambda function's package, but assuming this JSON data needs to be updated frequently, it would require the Lambda function to be re-deployed every time.
 Systems Manager can be a good tool here.
 Storing the JSON data in systems manager provides you more flexibility and security.
 The configuration data lives outside of the application code and the code can be more dynamic.
 Also in this case, now the same Lambda function can serve multiple application workloads by using a separate parameter store location for each.

-- A simple bash script that calls some sort of API and authenticates using an API key would need the API key to be supplied somehow.
-Hardcoding the key directly into the script may not be a good idea.
-Parameter Store allows storing the key as a `SecureString` that can be retrieved in the script.
-Again allowing the code to be independent of the API key.
-Changing the API key is just a matter of updating the parameter, no need to touch the script!
+**Simple bash script that calls an API:** Storing an API key as a SecureString in the Parameter Store allows you to change the key without modifying the script.
+This makes it easier to manage the key and reduces the risk of exposing it in the code.

-- Another great feature that parameter store provides is the hierarchical parameter structure.
-You can create parameters as if they were nested.
-For instance, consider an application `myapplication` that uses a unique configuration for the Production and Development environments, the parameter structure now may look like:
-    - `/myapplication`
-    - `/myapplication/development`
-    - `/myapplication/production`
+**Unique configuration for different environments:** Storing application configuration data in a hierarchical structure in the Parameter Store allows you to manage different configurations for different environments.
+This makes it easier to manage the configurations and reduces the risk of errors.
     {% include lightbox.html src="aws-parameter-store-hierarchy.png" data="group" %}

 ## Usage Examples

 Let's create `parameter1` in parameter store.

 {% include lightbox.html src="aws-parameter-store-parameter1.png" data="group" %}

+Here are a few examples of how to use the Parameter Store  and retrieve the above parameter using different programming languages:

-### Parameter Store with boto3
+### Python3 with boto3

-This example is for a function written in `Python3` that calls parameter store using the `boto3` library.
+This example shows how to retrieve a parameter value using the `boto3` library in `Python3`.
+This is useful if you need to integrate the Parameter Store into your Python application.

 ```python
 import boto3